 The Navajo sandstone cleaves to produce immense arches and bays and all manner of rippled and shell-like structures.
 Slabs spall off the cliffs from time to time, one layer after another.
-The fresh scars and those of great antiquity combine to shape and blot out the tapestries.
+The fresh scars and those of or when your flow, any green and lot out the fresh scars and those of great antiquity combine to shape and blot out the tapestries.
 High on the face of the canyon walls in many places, like the pupilless eyes of marble statues, hugh lenticular depressions have flaked out-the beginnings of caves, in which water cozes out along the fracture lines supports.
 If the caves are shaded, they contain a heavy growth of maidenhair fern and mimulus.

 The tributaries of Glen Canyon are a unique natural museum exhibiting examples of erosion found nowhere else in the world.
 The walls of the canyon as whole are like worm-eaten wood, riddled with tunnels on an enormous scale.
 The smoth bores of their unroofed, twisting holes converge on the common river channel.
-Most of them are quite short, no more than a mile in length, the shortest snaking back only two or three turns before ending abruptly in a circular chamber surrounding a pool into which a trickle 7 may descend through a sculptured channel in the roof.
-Mt a May
+Most of them are quite short, no more than a mile in length, the shortest snaking back only two or three turns before ending abruptly in a circular chamber surrounding a pool into which a trickle may descend through a sculptured channel in the roof.

 The similarity of the tributary ground plans shows that the same forces were at work molding them.
 Their courses are S-curves twisting back into the sandstone of the Colorado Plateau.
 Some straighten out as they advance headward, but others twist for miles back from the river.
-Twilight Canyon still has not ended, nor has the height of its walls lessened.
-It and several other canyons are dry and dead; nothing grows among heaped up boulders except perhaps for a wisp of green high enough above one or two of the inside corners to miss the minor floods.
+Twilight Canyon, which my still has not ended, nor has the height of its walls (lessened.)
+It and several other canyons are dry and dead; nothing grows among heaped up boulders. except perhaps for a wisp of green high enough above one or two of the inside corners to miss the minor floods.
 No flowers spring from the barren walls, and no water shows, unless it is deeply shaded under a massively undercut wall.
 Such a canyon is no place to be caught in a flash flood.